The UV Sensitivity of Axion Monodromy Inflation: Abstract

 \section{Abstract}

-{We revisit axion monodromy inflation in the context of UV-complete theories and point out that its cosmological observables are sensitive to heavy fields with masses far above the Hubble scale, such as the moduli of flux compactifications.} By studying a string-inspired two-field extension of axion monodromy, we reveal that the oscillatory modulation of the axion potential leads to continuous excitation of heavy fields during inflation when the modulation frequency exceeds the field masses.
-This finding challenges the conventional single-field description, as heavy moduli cannot be simply integrated out.
+{We revisit axion monodromy inflation in the context of {UV-inspired models} and point out that its cosmological observables are sensitive to heavy fields with masses far above the Hubble scale, such as the moduli of flux compactifications.} By studying a string-inspired two-field extension of axion monodromy {with a small turning rate}, we reveal that the oscillatory modulation of the axion potential leads to continuous excitation of heavy fields during inflation when the modulation frequency exceeds the field masses.
+This finding challenges the conventional single-field description, heavy moduli cannot be simply integrated out.
 Using a full bootstrap analysis, we demonstrate that this mechanism produces cosmological collider signals that bypass the usual Boltzmann suppression for heavy masses.
 Specifically, we identify detectably large signatures of heavy moduli in the primordial bispectrum, offering a promising avenue for probing high-energy physics through cosmological observations.

 {\it Introduction}-- How sensitive are inflationary correlators to UV physics?
 The answer might be discouraging if we take a look at most of the UV-complete theories of inflation.
 For decades, one main focus of string cosmology has been to achieve inflation with a single active degree of freedom in 4D \cite{Baumann:2014nda,Cicoli:2023opf}.
 In most constructions, a large number of moduli fields arise from (flux) compactification.
 These moduli carry information about the UV theory, for example by encoding the geometry of extra dimensions.
 However, after moduli stabilization, they are supposed to be decoupled from the low-energy theory.
 Only in certain circumstances, integrating out these heavy states can lead to reduced sound speed and sizable self-interaction of the inflaton, which generate the equilateral-type non-Gaussianity in cosmological correlators \cite{Tolley:2009fg, Achucarro:2010da, Baumann:2011su,Achucarro:2012sm}.